20 Awesome Benefits of Quitting Caffeine or Coffee

 5. Better Mood

 Caffeine alters the mood.
-Many report being grumpy until they’ve had their morning coffee and others feel lethargic when the caffeine begins to wear off in the afternoon.
+Many people report being grumpy until they’ve had their morning coffee and others feel lethargic when the caffeine begins to wear off in the afternoon.

 Quitting can even out the ups and downs.